About Us

 - Dr Emily Dickinson, Opinium Research

-- Julie Elliott MP, member of the Digital, Culture, Media and Sport Committee and Chair of the All Party Parliamentary Group on Digital Skills.
+- Julie Elliott, then MP and member of the Digital, Culture, Media and Sport Committee and Chair of the All Party Parliamentary Group on Digital Skills.

-- Professor Phil Howard at the Oxford Internet Institute, Oxford University and the leader of its Computational Propaganda project.
+- Professor Phil Howard at the Oxford Internet Institute, Oxford University and the leader of its Programme on Democracy and Technology.

 - Carl Miller, Research Director of the Centre for the Analysis of Social Media (CASM) at the Demos think tank.